 Rejected NSSAI for the current PLMN and registration area combination: A set of S-NSSAIs which was included in the requested NSSAI by the UE and is sent by the AMF with the rejection cause "S-NSSAI not available in the current registration area".

+Removal of eCall only mode restriction: All the limitations as described in 3GPP TS 22.101 [2] for the eCall only mode do not apply any more.